LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 |----------|-----------|
 |-t |  Specify the optional tag name for the image |

 It will take some times to build the Elektron SDK image.
-The built image will be tagged or named with elektron-sdk.
+The built image will be tagged or named with **elektron-sdk**.

 Otherwise, Docker can build an image directly from the Dockerfile in github by using the following command: